 For contraventions of the Personal Property Securities Act 2009, please see the Report suspected misuse page on the PPSR website.

+When lodging an alleged offence, provide as much information as you can.
 You may include supporting evidence or documents to help us investigate whether an offence has been made.

 Examples of information and evidence used to support referrals might include: